bsdfbenchmark/bbm/docs/source/reflection.rst

 for any struct which reflects its attributes.

-BBM implements a light-weight compile-time reflection mechanism that supports reflection of attributes and base classes.
+BBM implements a light-weight compile-time reflection mechanism that supports reflection of attributes, base classes, and enum classes.
 Currently not supported are member functions.
 Before detailing how reflection is implemented, we first explore how to use it.

 Usage
 -----